Piercing Care #

 • Wash your hands thoroughly before touching your piercing.

-• Clean your piercing 2–3 times a day using a saline solution (or a mild sea salt solution: 1/4 tsp salt in 240 ml warm water).
+• Clean your piercing 2 times a day using a saline solution

 • Use a clean cotton pad or gauze to gently remove crusts.